 There are a few general things to look for when searching out the yummiest tomatoes.
 The best tasting tomatoes are marketed as “slicing” or good for “fresh eating”.
 They’re often advertised as being good in salads or fresh on sandwiches.
-These tomatoes have been bred for flavour instead of other characteristics (like being good for canning).
+These tomatoes have been bred for flavor instead of other characteristics (like being good for canning).

 The best tasting tomatoes have a complementary balance of acidity and sugar.
 These varieties generally have lots of sweet AND lots of sour.
-A fresh tomato will also give off organic compounds that enhance its flavour and bring us that “fresh garden tomato” aroma.
+A fresh tomato will also give off organic compounds that enhance its flavor and bring us that “fresh garden tomato” aroma.

 “There is honestly nothing that can compare to the taste of a fresh, vine-ripened tomato, plucked at the perfect peak of sweetness and eaten warm and sugary, tart and juicy, right there in the garden as you make a big mess all over your shirt.”The “You Bet Your Garden” Guide to Growing Great Tomatoes, by Mike McGrath of You Bet Your Garden

 Some tomatoes are very sweet while others are downright tart.
 This has to do not only with the genetics of the variety of tomato, but also with the weather, soil conditions, ripeness of the tomato, and other environmental factors.
 In general, these plants grow best with lots of sun, some compost, and deep watering.